quozd/awesome-dotnet/README.md

 * [Silk.NET](https://github.com/Ultz/Silk.NET) - A cross-platform, high-performance, low-level .NET Standard wrapper for many advanced APIs such as OpenGL, OpenCL, OpenAL, OpenXR, Assimp, GLFW, as well as many others.
 In addition to wrapping over Native APIs, it also comes with its own Windowing and Input abstraction.
 This makes game and application development with Silk.NET a breeze, and has pretty much everything a 3D application developer would need.
 * [Veldrid](https://github.com/mellinoe/veldrid) - A low-level, portable graphics and compute library for .NET
 * [RealTimeGraphX](https://github.com/royben/RealTimeGraphX) - RealTimeGraphX is a data type agnostic, high performance plotting library for WPF, UWP and soon, Xamarin Forms.

+## GraphQL
+* [GraphQL.NET](https://github.com/graphql-dotnet/graphql-dotnet) - Implementation of [Facebook's GraphQL](https://github.com/graphql/graphql-spec) in .Net
+* [HotChocolate](https://github.com/ChilliCream/hotchocolate) - GraphQL server compatible to all GraphQL compliant clients like Strawberry Shake, Relay, Apollo Client, and various other clients and tools.
+* [graphql-net](https://github.com/chkimes/graphql-net) - GraphQL to IQueryable for .NET.
+* [EntityGraphQL](https://github.com/EntityGraphQL/EntityGraphQL) - library to build a GraphQL API on top of data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema (EF is not a requirement - any ORM working with LinqProvider or an in-memory object will work).

 ## GUI